cloakware-ctf/rhme3-writeups/full_compromise/notes.md

 In other news, I've done a complete reverse of `do_test_5b30()`, and re-written it in ruby.
 With a bit of File I/O wrapper, I have a `predictor.rb` that can guess what `do_test_5b30()` will send to the DAC, for each sampleXX.hex file.

 I've managed to get a clean capture via scope.
 We have a new problem.
 Of the 1000 binaries, 865 produce one set of line out, and the other 165 produce the other.
 I see a similar pattern for risc, and they're hopefully disjoint.
 But regardless, it doesn't do nearly enough to narrow down which binary to use.
 Given that testing a given passcode will take 5-6 hours, I can't afford to test more than a couple.
 The only clue is the random permutations applied to each.
 There is a random vector built and ten of the values are permuted by it.
 Those could be unique...

+Todo:
+	- verify that the odd 165 are actually different, not just script failure
+	- each test run exposes 10 bits of the random array... capture a bunch of samples, see if I can determine the random array.